airshhlay/simple-CRUD-server/README.md

 # simple CRUD server
-* Uses an ExpressJS server with a MongoDB database and Redis cache, as well as a RabbitMQ service for submitting and executing asynchronous jobs
+* Uses an ExpressJS server with a MongoDB database and Redis cache
+* Publishes and consumes messages from RabbitMQ for submitting and executing asynchronous jobs
 * Implements GET / PUT / POST / DELETE operations via REST API